Blac Chyna At War With Tyga And Rob Kardashian, Says They Are Teaming Up On Her

-It looks like the baby daddy drama between Blac Chyna and both of her ex-boyfriends Rob Kardashian and Tyga might be getting even uglier.
+It looks like the baby daddy drama between Blac Chyna and both of her ex-boyfriends, Rob Kardashian and Tyga, might get even uglier.
 Yesterday, Chyna went off on both Tyga and Rob in a Snapchat rant, claiming that Tyga doesn’t even pay child support before calling Kylie Jenner’s boyfriend a “b***h” and bragging that she has more money than him anyway.
 Now TMZ is reporting that Blac Chyna is mad at both Rob and Tyga of for tag teaming her and spreading lies about her together.

 It turns out that Blac Chyna’s Snapchat rant yesterday happened because she is really angry at Tyga for allegedly talking about her behind her back.
-Part of Blac Chyna’s anger stems from reports that the “Rack City” rapper has been running around, telling people that she wants to get back together with him.
+Part of Blac Chyna’s anger stems from reports that the “Rack City” rapper has been telling people that she wants to get back together with him.
 This is something that Chyna vehemently denies.
-After all, why would she want Tyga back when Blac Chyna has already made it clear that she makes more money than he does.
-Not to mention that there are rumors that Kylie Jenner is done with him due to his constant digging in her bank account too.

 A post shared by Blac Chyna (@blacchyna) on